MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-use-dash-sample-data.md

 manager: shellyha
 ---

-# Work with AI for Customer Service Insights dashboards and sample data
+# Work with dashboards and sample data